 Maria Sirotkina is a serial entrepreneur with the majority of her projects laying in travel and education/edtech sectors.
 She is a founder of ReStation coliving and Nomad Train project, among others.
 Her big ambitious goal is to bring the entrepreneurial community to top lifestyle destinations all over the world.

-Maria Sirotkina: With a lower taxation system compared to many EU destinations, Malta has a bit of everything.
+Maria Sirotkina: With a lower taxation system compared to many EU digital nomad destinations, Malta has a bit of everything.
 Coworking spaces can accommodate much more people that there are currently and the weather is lovely!
 It’s a short flight from many capital cities that makes it a great stopover for nomads.

 12. Thessaloniki, Greece

 Eli David: Thessaloniki is the most beautiful Greek city with a hilly city center that tells stories going back thousands of years.
 The beaches nearby, especially Chalkidiki peninsula, are extraordinary, and the Greek Frappe is at its best.
 The city has a few coworking spaces as well.

 Eli David is a digital nomad who has lived in more than 60 countries since 2010.
 He is blogging and podcasting at BecomeNomad and is working on StartupBlink, a global startup ecosystem map and research center.

 13. Krakow, Poland

 Eli David: Krakow is an amazing city, with a beautiful river and many attractions around it.
 The startup ecosystem is buzzing and the city is just a great and affordable place to live in.

 Jordan Bishop: China flies largely under-the-radar for nomads, though I’ll never understand why.
 The mountainous landscapes around Xi’an, including the renowned Huashan, is truly world-class, and the city itself, encased by a gorgeous ancient wall, is a spectacle in its own right.
 Get yourself a good VPN and embrace the wonder that is central China.